 Specimen and Ordering Information

 Acceptable specimen types vary by test, so please check details for the test of interest.
 NeoGenomics’ flow cytometry testing is routinely performed on the following specimens:

-- Bone marrow aspirate or peripheral blood: 1-2 mL EDTA preferred.
-1-2 mL minimum in sodium heparin tube or ACD is acceptable.
+- Bone Marrow Aspirate: 1-2 mL EDTA.
+Sodium heparin is acceptable.
+Lithium heparin or ACD (pale yellow/no gel separator) is not acceptable.
 Please provide recent CBC report.

-- Fluids and FNAs: Equal parts RPMI and specimen.
+- Fluids and FNAs: Equal parts RPMI and specimen volume

 Panels are available with global or tech-only levels of service.
 Numerous standard add-on panels (to supplement analyses in progress) and follow-up panels (to monitor known diagnoses) are available.
 Please see the full flow cytometry test list for details.